JeffersonDing/espwol/README.md

 The software of this design is very simple, I just need a server that connects to my home WiFi and listens to `POST` requests on a endpoint.
-Since I will be running this in my local network only, I didn't implement any security features, but definitly a future TODO.
+Since I will be running this in my local network only, I didn't implement any security features, but definitely a future TODO.

-The server is written using [aREST](https://github.com/marcoschwartz/aREST) by @ma rcoschwartz which makes it super easy to create a endpiont to send requests.
+The server is written using [aREST](https://github.com/marcoschwartz/aREST) by @marcoschwartz which makes it super easy to create a end-point to send requests.

 Theres only a couple of lines that I added to the boiler plate code of the library to make it work.

-I'm using `platform.io` through `VSCODE` but you can write the script in `ArduinoIDE`; however, you you need to install the `aREST` library regardless.
+I'm using `platform.io` through `VSCode` but you can write the script in `ArduinoIDE`; however, you you need to install the `aREST` library regardless.

 ```c